-Plus, from what it is planned for the summer, The Warehouse seems set to power through stronger than ever, as despite his other commitments, the next few months is looking jam-packed for Felix, Carmelo and their crew.
+The Warehouse seems set to power through stronger than ever, as despite his other commitments, the next few months is looking jam-packed for Felix, Carmelo, and their crew.

 It is not all about music though and they have regular events for other causes happening all the time.
 The next one is a very special all-day charity fundraiser for Children Aid next week, called Nuts Mayday, where people of all ages are welcome.

-It is clear that in many ways, community is more than at the heart of The Warehouse, it is The Warehouse!
+It is clear that in many ways, the community is more than at the heart of The Warehouse,

 “We have created the dream we had with it.
 We have created something good, something big.
 We’ve done a lot, but we can’t exclude something bigger than The Warehouse.
 Maybe a bigger club, something slightly different, but with the same ideas, something you can’t find anywhere else.